-•Create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); •Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; •Create a database of potential sources for new unintentional POPs in the country; •Develop comprehensive work plans; •Organize regular meetings with the workgroup members; •Collect data gained through emission estimation; •Create the following POPs inventories: • Releases of Annex C chemicals; • Overview of technical infrastructure.
-As part of the action plan development, the expert team will be responsible to develop the following plans in consultation with the relevant authorities/ NGOs: •Action plan: measures to reduce releases from unintentional production (Article 5); •Activity: research, development and monitoring (Article 11); and •Activity: technical and financial assistance (Articles 12 and 13). •Activity. technical and financial assistance (Afticles 12 and 15).
-The major can in the NID undets process is that the notantial users of the new The major gap in the NIP update process is that the potential users of the new industrial POPs are not known and there is a lack of capacity within the government to address such matters.
+- Create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, and residue); - Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; - Create a database of potential sources for new unintentional POPs in the country; - Develop comprehensive work plans; - Organize regular meetings with the workgroup members; - Collect data gained through emission estimation; - Create the following POPs inventories: - releases of Annex C chemicals; - overview of technical infrastructure.

+As part of the action plan development, the expert team will be responsible to develop the following plans in consultation with the relevant authorities and NGOs:

+- Action plan: measures to reduce releases from unintentional production (Article 5); - Activity: research, development and monitoring (Article 11); and - Activity: technical and financial assistance (Articles 12 and 13).

+The major gap in the NIP update process is that the potential users of the new industrial POPs are not known and there is a lack of capacity within the government to address such matters.
 The inventory of the new POPs will closely look at the potential industries that might use these chemicals.
-Under the GEF/UNIDO project "Development of the Guidelines for updating of National Implementation Plans (NIPs) under the Stockholm Convention taking into account the new POPs added to the Convention", UNIDO together with UNITAR and the SC Secretariat are currently developing guidance for reviewing and updating of NIPs, including a step- by-step approach on how to conduct PBDE and PFOS inventories.
-These draft guidelines have undergone peer review and the final version will be available soon.
-Several training activities on the use of the guidelines for international experts and relevant stakeholders have been planned by the SC, involving implementing agencies.
+Under the GEF/UNIDO project "Development of the Guidelines for updating of National Implementation Plans (NIPs) under the SC taking into account the new POPs to the Convention", UNIDO together with UNITAR and the SC Secretariat are currently developing guidance for reviewing and updating of NIPs, including a step-by-step approach on how to conduct PBDE and PFOS inventories.
+These draft guidelines have undergone peer review and the final version will be ready soon.
+Several training activities on the use of the guidelines for international experts involving implementing agencies and relevant stakeholders have been planned by the SC.

 Activity 2.2.3.
-Hold workshop on inventory validation The PCU will organize a workshop to validate and discuss the key outcomes of the new POPs inventory.
+Hold workshop on inventory validation

+The PCU will organize a workshop to validate and discuss the key outcomes of the new POPs inventory.
 All working group members, PCU and relevant stakeholders will be invited to the workshop.